dajobe/libsv/design.md

 * Handle EOL in fields (bug)
 * Handle Nulls: allow at least ,, and ,"", and ,\N, for nulls in CSV (feature)
 * Handle Unicode encodings (feature)
+* Handle \ before \r or \n
+* Handle \ as last character.
+Act as if a newline was given on last line.

 ## State diagram ##